Frequently Asked Questions

-This experience is aimed at all ages, however if you feel your child will not engage with the experience or the craft activity we do provide a drop in Santa in The Elf Village on Tuesdays and Wednesdays, 11am – 2pm for pre-schoolers.
+This experience is aimed at all ages, however if you feel your child will not engage with the experience or the craft activity we do provide a drop in Santa in The Elf Village on Mondays, Tuesdays and Fridays in December, 11:00 – 14:00 for pre-schoolers.
 This is a shorter visit just to see Santa himself.

 What happens in Santa's Cabin in The Elf Village?